karthikramal/emotion-based-programmatic-advertising/README.md

 However, the time period for the availability of the particular user's or customer’s label in the specified classified customer group has to go through an in-depth study to be determined.
 This will be an opportunity for future research.

 Cross-functional teams:
-On the other hand, the company will cater its digital marketing campaigns specifically targeting their potential customers based on their real-time emotions and situations.
+On the other hand, the company will tailor its digital marketing campaigns specifically to target their potential customers based on their real-time emotions and situations.
 To cater to digital marketing campaigns, we strongly believe that a cross-functional team must lead the show rather than a conventional marketing team.
 Because digital marketing has become an integral part of our business ecosystem, it is more than a sales tool or an awareness tool.
 It's a prestige and a brand for corporations in today’s modern world.
 To take this battle up, the cross-functional team is the only capable segment that is equipped with multivariate skills, expertise, and backgrounds that will be helpful in understanding comprehensive customer insights aligned with their products’ potential.
 Therefore, in our particular model, we recommend that a cross-functional team include at least an individual from each of the departments mentioned below:
 <ol>
 <li>Marketing: To extract market-related information</li>
 <li>Product Development: To understand product insights</li>